Leofric99/penguintools/README.md

 5. Run the ls command on a directory
 6. Exit

+### datafile_converter.sh

+This file converts json files to csv files, and vice virsa.
+Simply run the script, and when prompted, specify the file or filepath of either a csv or json file and it will convert it to the alternative.

 ## Installation

-There are no dependancies for these tools, only a linux instance.
-To get started, clone the repository into a desired folder and run the various `.sh` files.
+There are no dependancies for most of these tools, only a linux instance.
+The only tool that requires js and csvtoolkit is `datafile_converter.sh` To get started, clone the repository into a desired folder and run the various `.sh` files.